secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/remote-com/index.html.md

 ### Medical Benefits

-* Medical Insurance allowance of 5000 USD per annum (Details to be added)
+* Medical Insurance allowance of 5000 USD per annum (Details to be added by Total Rewards)

 ### Life Insurance

-* Life insurance cover provided via Remote (Details to be added)
+* Life insurance cover provided via Remote (Details to be added by Total Rewards)

 ### Christmas Bonus (Aguinaldo)